TasengMancheykhun/aptitude_notes/README.md

     * A jar full of whisky contains 40% alcohol.
 A part of this whisky is replaced by another containing 19% alcohol and now the percentage of alcohol was found to be 26%.
 The quantity of whisky replaced is:
     * $$40(1-x)/100+19x/100 = 26/100$$

+* Problems on Age
+  * let present age of son be x